 The latter entity is consolidated in these financial statements because it is deemed that Mizzi Organisation Limited has de facto control over the said entity taking cognisance of the rights to appoint all the members of the Board and of the actual composition of its Board.
-The remaining shareholding in Mizzi Electric Auto Ltd. is split between the other entities forming part of Mizzi Organisation as follows: Consolidated Holdings Limited 40% (2022: 40%) and Mizzi EV Limited 20% (2022: 20%).
+The remaining shareholding in Mizzi Electric Auto Ltd. is split between the other entities forming part of Mizzi Organisation as follows: Consolidated Holdings Limited 40% (2023: 40%) and Mizzi EV Limited 20% (2023: 20%).

-The subsidiaries held by Mizzi Organisation Limited through Nissan Motor Sales Limited, Continental Cars Limited and Muscats Motors Limited, in equal shareholding proportions of $33^{1}/{3}$ % each, are as follows:
+The subsidiaries held by Mizzi Organisation Limited through Mizzi Lease Limited, Continental Cars Limited and Muscats Motors Limited, in equal shareholding proportions of 331/3% each, are as follows:

-Name Principal activity Registered office Class of shares held Percentage of shares held 2023 % 2022 % All About Car Parts Limited Importation and sale of motor vehicle spare parts Mizzi Organisation Corporate Office Testaferrata Street Ta' Xbiex Malta Ordinary shares 100 100 Mizzi Automotive Services Limited Provision of panel beating, spray painting and other services in the automotive industry, together with sale of spare parts Mizzi Organisation Corporate Office Testaferrata Street Ta' Xbiex Malta Ordinary shares 100 100
+Name Principal activity Registered office Class of shares held Percent shares 2024 % • All About Car Parts Limited Importation and sale of motor vehicle spare parts Mizzi Organisation Corporate Office Testaferrata Street Ta' Xbiex Malta Ordinary shares 100 100 Mizzi Automotive Services Limited Provision of panel beating, spray painting and other services in the automotive industry, together with sale of spare parts Mizzi Organisation Corporate Office Testaferrata Street Ta' Xbiex Malta Ordinary shares 100 100